 Branding is a very broad topic.
 For some people, visual design is the first thing that comes to mind.

-For others, they may view branding with a slightly negative connotation and believe it’s too abstract.
+Others, they may view branding with a slightly negative connotation and believe it’s too abstract.
 While those are all valid thoughts, the right type of branding can be very important for a business.
 When done correctly, branding helps to define a small business and gives people a reason to connect with it.